YouthTechProgram/Presentations/README.md

 Youth Tech 2014
 ===============

 In this repository you will be able to see all of the lesson plans for the upcoming weeks and what I plan on going over.
 If you feel comfortable enough with the current work, feel free to look ahead.
-I make no promises that I'll have lesson plans for too far ahead mainly because I'm lazy.

 ### Software